 Best Budget Release: Tru-Fire Smoke Buckle Foldback

 Tru-Fire is no stranger to the archery release world.
-For those on a budget that don’t want to sacrifice quality, the Tru-Fire Smoke Buckle Foldback ($49) is hard to beat.
+For those on a budget who don’t want to sacrifice quality, the Tru-Fire Smoke Buckle Foldback ($60) is hard to beat.

 This dual-caliper release features a forward trigger promoting a smoother release and can be adjusted for both left-handed and right-handed shooters.
 Bowhunters will also benefit from the comfortable wrist strap and the adjustable trigger travel.